epsrc-abcd/abcd-website/event/README.md

 ------

 * Solicit challenge problems from the participants, providing several of our own too
-* Fine for people to submit problems they know they can easily solve
+* People can submit problems they know they can easily solve
 * Curate the submitted problems into a uniform format
 * Then as #1